 Saba Douglas-Hamilton is one of the BBC's most popular natural history presenters, and a captivating public speaker on a wide range of subjects in the fields of wildlife, anthropology, conservation, travel and film making.

 Saba's unusual upbringing in Africa and her astonishing wildlife adventures, often under extreme conditions, combine to make an entertaining, enlightening and informative experience for audiences from the academic to the corporate.

 Saba is best known for her myriad wildlife documentaries for BBC TV including, for the Wild strand, Escape the Elephant, Running with Reindeer, The Miracle Lioness, Search for Tigers, Search for Polar Bears, and finally Unknown Africa which featured Angola, the Comoros Islands and the Central African Republic.

 She co-presents the ever-popular Big Cat Diary and has produced and presented her own films for Animal Planet's Mutual of Omaha series, winning multiple awards for Heart of Lioness and Saba and the Rhino's Secret.

 She has also reported for the BBC's Holiday programme from exotic locations such as Brunei, Ethiopia, Papua New Guinea and Antarctica.
-Her latest series, The Secret Life of Elephants, about her family's research and conservation work in Kenya, has just been broadcast to much acclaim.
+Her series, The Secret Life of Elephants, about her family's research and conservation work in Kenya, was broadcast to much acclaim.

 A trustee of Save the Elephants and tirelessly committed to the conservation of African wildlife and its indigenous people, Saba's passion and insight make her a captivating and animated public speaker.
 She has spoken worldwide on topics ranging from HIV to peace negotiations in Kenya and is a regular guest speaker at the Royal Geographical Society where she is a Fellow.

-Saba Douglas-Hamilton is available for awards hosting, conference and after dinner speaking.
+Saba Douglas-Hamilton is available for awards hosting, business keynote and after dinner speaking.